 7. Place the cookies on a parchment baking sheet.
 Freeze them again for 15-25 minutes.

-8. Melt the chocolate bain-marie.
+8. Melt the chocolate au bain-marie (with double boilers).

 9. Dip half of the cookie in the chocolate.
 If you wish, you can decorate them with tinted sugar or sprinkles.

 10. Let the cookies air-dry on parchment paper.
 After an hour or so, you can put the cookies in the fridge so that the chocolate can fully harden.